6 simple ways to stand out to employers when you’re job hunting

 “The acronym STAR stands for Situation, Task, Action and Result.
 Set the scene and describe the challenge you were faced with (situation), explain briefly what you needed to do to overcome this challenge (task), explain how you tackled the problem (actions) and finally, summarise the outcome (result).”

 Standing out to employers when you’re job hunting takes some planning and research, but this effort can be well worth it.
-By showing that you’re interested in the role, have taken the time to understand the organisation and have relevant skills and experience, you’ll have a greater chance of getting noticed — and landing the job.
+By showing that you’re interested in the role, have taken the time to understand the organisation and have relevant skills and experience, you’ll have a greater chance of getting noticed.

 Read more: